0xPolygonMiden/miden-base/docs/introduction/get-started/p2p-public.md

 ## Transfer assets between accounts

-1. Now we can transfer some of the tokens we received from the faucet to our new account B.
+1. Now we can transfer some of the tokens we received from the faucet to our new account C.

     To do this, from the first client run:

     ```shell
-    miden-client tx new p2id <basic-account-id-A> <basic-account-id-B> <faucet-account-id> 50 --note-type public
+    miden-client tx new p2id <basic-account-id-A> <basic-account-id-C> <faucet-account-id> 50 --note-type public
     ```

     !!! note
-        The faucet account id can be found on the [Miden faucet website](https://testnet.miden.io/) under the title **Miden faucet**.
+        The faucet account id is `0xad904b3138d71d3e` and can also be found on the [Miden faucet website](https://testnet.miden.io/) under the title **Miden faucet**.

-    This generates a Pay-to-ID (`P2ID`) note containing `<amount>` assets, transferred from one account to the other.
+    This generates a Pay-to-ID (`P2ID`) note containing `50` assets, transferred from one account to the other.
 As the note is public, the second account can receive the necessary details by syncing with the node.

 2. First, sync the account on the new client.